thin-edge/thin-edge.io/docs/src/howto-guides/026_how_to_install_thin_edge_manually.md

-# How to install thin-edge manually with openrc
+# How to install thin-edge manually with OpenRC

 This tutorial will demo how to install thin-edge manually for a non-debian linux distribution that uses OpenRC as its init system.
 The aim of this tutorial is to show how to get started with Cumulocity even if your current system is not supported by the default installation of thin-edge.